ZZP12/CS7280_Network_Science/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks.md

 In practice, the degree distribution may not follow an ideal power-law distribution throughout the entire range of degrees.
 In other words, the empirical degree distribution may not be a perfect straight-line when plotted in log-log scale.
 Instead, it may look similar to the left plot at this page.
 There are two important points about this distribution:

 - a) For lower values of k, we observe a “low-degree saturation” that **decreases the probability of seeing low-degree nodes** compared to an ideal power-law.
+If this saturation effect takes place mostly for nodes with degree less than $k_{sat}$, we can capture  this effect by considering a modified power-law expression:
+    $$(k + k_{sat})^{-α}$$
-If this saturation effect takes place mostly for nodes with degree less than k_sat, we can capture  this effect by considering a modified power-law expression: (k + k_sat)^(-α) Do you see why adding the term k_sat causes a decrease in the probability of low-degree nodes (but it has a minor effect on high-degree nodes)?
+    Do you see why adding the term $k_{sat}$ causes a decrease in the probability of low-degree nodes (but it has a minor effect on high-degree nodes)? --> (move distribution rightwards?)
 - b) For very high values of k there is again a deviation from the ideal power-law form.
-The reason is that in practice there are always some “structural” effects that **limit the maximum degree** that a node can have.
+The reason is that in practice there are always some **“structural” effects that limit the maximum degree** that a node can have.
 For example, in a router-level computer network, the maximum degree is limited by the maximum number of interfaces that a router can have due to hardware or cost constraints.
-To capture such a high-degree cutoff point, we often need to constrain the upper-tail of the degree distribution up to a value k_cut.
+To capture such a high-degree cutoff point, we often need to constrain the upper-tail of the degree distribution up to a value $k_{cut}$.
 This value is determined by practical connectivity constraints for the network we analyze.

-In summary, when we want to check if a network follows a power-law degree distribution, we  need to consider whether that distribution drops almost linearly with k in a range between k_sat and k_cut.
+In summary, when we want to check if a network follows a power-law degree distribution, we  need to consider whether that distribution drops almost linearly with k in a range between $k_{sat}$ and $k_{cut}$.

 Another approach, that addresses the low-degree saturation effect, is to “rescale” the distribution so that we examine the behavior of the degree probability with (k +k_sat) (instead of k) – still considering the range up to k_cut.
 This rescaling approach is shown at the plot at the right.